🎮

 JXD V5200 becomes much easier to judge once it is forced into the same room as JXD 3000, JXD 300B, and JXD S192 "Singularity".
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 JXD V5200 versus JXD 3000 is interesting because better value is the obvious angle.
 If JXD V5200 feels almost right but not quite, JXD 3000 is the sort of nearby detour that can completely change the shortlist.
 JXD 3000 is tracked around Discontinued.
-That said, jXD V5200 versus JXD 300B is interesting because better value is the obvious angle.
-That said, if JXD V5200 feels almost right but not quite, JXD 300B is the sort of nearby detour that can completely change the shortlist.
+More importantly, jXD V5200 versus JXD 300B is interesting because better value is the obvious angle.
+Compared with JXD V5200, JXD 300B makes the more obvious play for readers who care about better value.
 JXD 300B is tracked around Discontinued.
 In practice, jXD V5200 versus JXD S192 "Singularity" is interesting because better value is the obvious angle.
-Compared with JXD V5200, JXD S192 "Singularity" makes the more obvious play for readers who care about better value.
+In practice, compared with JXD V5200, JXD S192 "Singularity" makes the more obvious play for readers who care about better value.
 JXD S192 "Singularity" is tracked around Discontinued.

 JXD V5200 does not publish a perfect battery-and-cooling story, but daily usability still shows up in the surrounding physical details.